The Butcher's Wife: Plot

 The next day, Grace exasperates Alex by canceling weekend plans with him and Robyn, certain that she will meet her true love if she remains in the city, as Marina predicted.
 At the butcher shop, Leo fears that Marina may be a voodoo practitioner, after discovering a mojo given to her by elderly neighbors Molly and Gina, and a pet chicken, given to her by Eugene.
-At Leo's request Marina attends a session with Alex, but she convinces the psychiatrist to spend the hour rollerskating in the park.
-Stella gives her debut performance at Dellago's tavern, and enthralls Leo with her rendition of a song made famous by his idol, blues singer Bessie Smith.
+At Leo's request, Marina attends a session with Alex, but she convinces him to spend the hour roller skating in the park.
+Stella gives her debut performance at Dellago's tavern and enthralls Leo with her rendition of a song made famous by his idol, blues singer Bessie Smith.
 Meanwhile, Marina demonstrates her psychic ability by holding Alex's hands and recounting key moments from his childhood.
-Later, as they sit on Alex's roof, Marina explains that Leo is her split-apart, based on a legend told by her grandmother, Grammy D'Arbo.
+Later, as they sit on Alex's roof, Marina explains that Leo is her split-apart, based on a legend told by her grandmother Grammy D'Arbo.
 According to the legend, humanity consisted of hermaphroditic creatures that the gods split into individual genders, leaving each with the challenge of reclaiming their other half.
-Alex attributes the story to the philosopher, Plato, and argues that marriage requires a stronger foundation.
+Alex attributes the story to the philosopher Plato and argues that marriage requires a stronger foundation.
 Leo confesses his romantic feelings for Stella, but refuses to be unfaithful to Marina, while Alex is troubled by his attraction to Marina, and struggles to find a psychological solution.

 The next day, Stella excitedly tells Marina about her evening with Leo, until she realizes he is married to her psychic advisor.
 Certain that her marriage was a mistake, Marina is determined to find Leo a new wife.
 Leo assumes Marina is losing her mind and blames Alex for her behavior.
 Late that night, Marina awakens Alex to say he was the man she saw in her dream.
-He argues that Marina is merely getting revenge on Leo for having an affair, not realizing that she is unaware of her husband's budding romance.
+He argues that Marina is merely getting revenge on Leo for having an affair, not realizing that she is unaware of Leo's budding romance.
 Her mind clouded with anger, Marina returns to work the following day and falsely accuses Eugene of stealing.
 She later apologizes and refers him to the art patron, assuring him that she will launch his career.

-At their next session, Alex encourages Stella to pursue a romance with Leo and while the butcher is happy with this development, he is furious at Alex for meddling in his personal life.
+At their next session, Alex encourages Stella to pursue a romance with Leo and while Leo is happy with this development, he is furious at Alex for meddling in his personal life.
 When Alex confronts Marina, blaming her for disrupting the community, she accuses him of lacking the courage to understand the world beyond his textbooks.
 Marina apologizes to Leo for their failed marriage and returns to her island.
 Alex seeks emotional support from Grace and discovers that Robyn is her new lover.
 Days pass, and after seeing a twin-tailed comet in the sky, Alex travels to Ocracoke where he is reunited with Marina.
 Months later, Alex and Marina celebrate their wedding at Dellago's and Eugene opens his own art studio.